hewison-chris/agora-cl-docs/website/docs/wallet/deterministic.md

 ## Background

-Prysm features a built-in hierarchical deterministic (HD) wallet.
+Agora-cl features a built-in hierarchical deterministic (HD) wallet.
 HD wallets let you create new validator private keys deterministically from a seed phrase, shown as an English mnemonic following the [BIP-39 standard](https://en.bitcoin.it/wiki/Seed_phrase) upon wallet creation.
-If you created a deposit using the official [Ethereum launchpad](https://launchpad.ethereum.org/) and want to run Prysm using it, see our dedicated instructions [here](/docs/install/install-with-script).
+If you created a deposit using the official [Ethereum launchpad](https://launchpad.ethereum.org/) and want to run Agora-cl using it, see our dedicated instructions [here](/docs/install/install-with-script).

 Validator private keys are encrypted with the wallet's password using the [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335) keystore.json standard for storing BLS12-381 private keys.
 This keystore.json file, along with its derivation path, comprises an **account** in an HD wallet.